nicksens/HydroGoal/README.md

 ---

-### 👥 Support
+### 👥 Creator

-If you have any questions or need further assistance, feel free to reach out via [your contact method here].
+If you have any questions or need further assistance, feel free to reach out to:
+- Hernicksen Satria (hernicksen.satria@binus.ac.id)
+- Lawryan Andrew Darisang (lawryan.darisang@binus.ac.id)

 ---